 Swedish legislation on cessation and revocation of status of international protection has changed since the implementation of relevant recast EU Directives.
 Relevant legislation can be found in Chapter 4 of the Aliens Act.
-There is no up-to-date English translation of the Aliens Act, but it should be noted that Sweden adheres to relevant EU legislation and national law.
+There is no up-to-date English translation of the Aliens Act, but Sweden adheres to relevant EU legislation and national law.

-According to Chapter 4, Section 5, a person ceases to be a refugee when he or she: (1) has of his or her own free will used the protection of the country of which he or she is a citizen; (2) voluntarily applies for and regains citizenship of said country; (3) applies for and gets citizenship in another country; (4) returns and resides yet again in the country where he or she used to reside.
-The person also ceases to be a refugee (5) when the circumstances in connection with which he or she has been recognised as a refugee have ceased to exist or have changed to such a degree that protection is no longer required.
+According to Chapter 4, Section 5, a person ceases to be a refugee when they: (1) have of their own free will used the protection of the country of which they are a citizen; (2) voluntarily apply for and regain citizenship of said country; (3) apply for and get citizenship in another country; (4) return and reside yet again in the country where they used to reside.
+The person also ceases to be a refugee (5) when the circumstances in connection with which they have been recognised as a refugee have ceased to exist or have changed to such a degree that protection is no longer required.
 The changes must be durable and fundamental.

 Chapter 4, Section 5a provides that a person will cease to be considered as in need of subsidiary protection (alternativt skyddsbehövande) if the circumstances that lead to him or her being considered in need of such protection have ceased to exist or have changed to such a degree that protection is no longer required.
 The changes must be durable and fundamental.

-The Migration Court of Appeal decided in a precedent case on the issue of cessation and revocation of subsidiary protection when the beneficiary, who was granted protection because of child-specific risks, has become an adult.
-The case concerned an Afghan citizen who was granted subsidiary protection in Sweden as a child, in line with the Migration Court of Appeal ruling in MIG 2017:6, and concerns the question of cessation since he is now an adult.
+In 2021, the Migration Court of Appeal decided in a precedent case on the issue of cessation and revocation of subsidiary protection when the beneficiary, who was granted protection because of child-specific risks, has become an adult.
+The case concerned an Afghan citizen who was granted subsidiary protection in Sweden as a child, in line with the Migration Court of Appeal ruling in MIG 2017:6.
 The Court found that subsidiary protection status had ceased and should be revoked.
 The fact that the beneficiary had become an adult was considered such a fundamental change that the status could be revoked, and that there were no other protection grounds.

 If the Migration Agency considers that a situation of cessation might be at hand, e.g. following an application for extension of the residence permit by a beneficiary of international protection, a withdrawal procedure will be initiated. (see Withdrawal of protection status below).